Categories

 In 2001, Mandaue Church was declared a national shrine.

-On August 8, 2021, the image of St. Joseph was given episcopal coronation.
+On August 8, 2021, the image of St. Joseph received episcopal coronation.

 Mid-Year Cultural Summit Activities